Yanks' Voit needs knee surgery, giving chance for Jay Bruce - WHIZ News

 Right-hander Clarke Schmidt was placed on the 60-day injured list with a right elbow strain, opening a spot for Bruce on the 40-man roster.

-Notes: LHP Justin Wilson, who injured his left shoulder in Monday’s game against Philadelphia, resumed throwing on Saturday.
-Wilson threw at 90 feet on level ground and said it hasn’t been determined if he will start the season on the injured list. … RHP Clarke Schmidt (right elbow strain) was placed on the 60-day IL.
+Notes: The players’ union is discussing the possibility of asking MLB to move the All-Star Game in Atlanta following the approval of new restrictions on election voting in Georgia “That’s a big issue, an important issue,” Judge said.
+“It’s something definitely to dive into.” … LHP Justin Wilson, who injured his left shoulder in Monday’s game against Philadelphia, resumed throwing on Saturday.
+Wilson threw at 90 feet on level ground and said it hasn’t been determined if he will start the season on the injured list.

 AP Baseball Writer Ronald Blum contributed to this report.